-- 1) At the most recent IEP Team meeting that the parents attended prior to removal of the child from the public school, the parents did not inform the IEP Team that they were rejecting the placement proposed by the public agency to provide FAPE to their child, including stating their concerns and their intent to enroll their child in a private school at public expense; or at least ten (10) business days (including any holidays that occur on a business day) prior to the removal of the child from the public school, the parents did not give written notice to the public agency of the information described in paragraph (d)(1)(i) of this section; (Sec.
-300.148(d)(1)) - 2) If, prior to the parents' removal of the child from the public school, the public agency informed the parents, through the notice requirements described in Sec.
-300.503(a)(1), of its intent to evaluate the child (including a statement of the purpose of the evaluation that was appropriate and reasonable), but the parents did not make the child available for the evaluation; (Sec.
-300.148(d)(2)) or
+- 1. at the most recent IEP Team meeting that the parents attended prior to removal of the child from the public school, the parents did not inform the IEP Team that they were rejecting the placement proposed by the public agency to provide FAPE to their child, including stating their concerns and their intent to enroll their child in a private school at public expense; or at least ten business days (including any holidays that occur on a business day) prior to the removal of the child from the public school, the parents did not give written notice to the public agency of the information described in paragraph (d)(1)(i) of this section; Sec.
+300.148(d)(1); - 2. if, prior to the parents' removal of the child from the public school, the public agency informed the parents, through the notice requirements described in Sec.
+300.503(a)(1), of its intent to evaluate the child (including a statement of the purpose of the evaluation that was appropriate and reasonable), but the parents did not make the child available for the evaluation; Sec.
+300.148(d)(2); or - 3. upon a judicial finding of unreasonableness with respect to actions taken by the parents.
+Sec.
+300.148(d)(3).